Satrio Piningit

-Satrio Piningit (Gedrik Javanese: Satriå Pininģit, Javanese Hanacaraka: ꦱꦠꦿꦶꦪꦺꦴꦥꦶꦤꦶꦔꦶꦠ꧀; meaning "Solitude Knight / Solitude Kshatriya") or also called Ratu Adil (Javanese Hanacaraka: ꦫꦠꦸꦄꦢꦶꦭ꧀, Indonesian: Raja yang Adil; meaning "King of Justice") is a Javanese apocalyptic main character of Jongko Joyobhoyo (Jayabaya Prophecies) in Javanese myths by which considered as one who would become a Great Leader of Nusantara (modern-day Indonesia) and ruling the world from Java.
-In other traditions around the world, Satrio Piningit has a similar other apocalyptic characters as Messiah (Judaism and Christianity), Maitreya (Buddhism), or related to Imam Mahdi prophecy in Islam.
+Satrio Piningit (Gedrik Javanese: Satriå Pininģit, Javanese Hanacaraka: ꦱꦠꦿꦶꦪꦺꦴꦥꦶꦤꦶꦔꦶꦠ꧀; meaning "Solitude Knight / Solitude Kshatriya") or also called Ratu Adil (Javanese Hanacaraka: ꦫꦠꦸꦄꦢꦶꦭ꧀, Indonesian: Raja yang Adil; meaning "King of Justice") is a Javanese apocalyptic main character described in Jongko Joyobhoyo (Jayabaya Prophecies) and by the 19th century poet Ranggawarsita as a mythical figure considered as one who would become a Great Leader of Nusantara (modern-day Indonesia), ruling the world from Java.
+Satrio Piningit has similarities to apocalyptic characters in other traditions around the world, such as Messiah (Judaism and Christianity), Maitreya (Buddhism), and Imam Mahdi prophecy in Islam.

 Jongko Joyoboyo (Jayabaya Prophecies)

-Maharaja Jayabaya was a King of Kediri in East Java from 1135 to 1157 A.D. and he was known for his righteousness and prosperous, coupled with reputed to have been an incarnation of the Hindu deity, Vishnu (Javanese: Dhewo Wisnu / ꦢꦼꦮꦺꦴꦮꦶꦱ꧀ꦤꦸ, Indonesian: Dewa Wisnu) so that he had a sort of magical strength (in which Javanese called sakti manduroguno).
-He is also believed that able to predict the future.
+Maharaja Jayabaya was a King of Kediri in East Java from 1135 to 1157 A.D. known for his righteousness and prosperity, and was reputed to have been an incarnation of the Hindu deity, Vishnu (Javanese: Dhewo Wisnu / ꦢꦼꦮꦺꦴꦮꦶꦱ꧀ꦤꦸ, Indonesian: Dewa Wisnu) inheriting a sort of magical strength (which Javanese called sakti manduroguno).
+It was also believed that he was able to predict the future.

-Maharaja Jayabaya is the most famous for his oracles, most prophesies were attributed to him names the Serat Joyobhoyo Musoror, Serat Pranitiwekyo, and the rests are debatable amongst scholars.
-Jayabaya is also attributed as author of the "Pralembang Joyobhoyo", a prophetic book which played an important role on mind control in the Japanese Occupation of Indonesia (1942–1945).
+Maharaja Jayabaya is most famous for his oracles, most prophecies were attributed to him, namely the Serat Joyobhoyo Musoror, Serat Pranitiwekyo, as well as others considered debatable amongst scholars.
+Jayabaya is also attributed as an author of the "Pralembang Joyobhoyo", a prophetic book which played an important role in mind control during the Japanese occupation of the Dutch East Indies (1942–1945).

-According to a selectively abridged set of stanzas within a Jayabaya prophesy (those all are extremely long epic poems):
+According to a selectively abridged set of stanzas within a Jayabaya prophecy (those all are extremely long epic poems):

 "The Javanese would be ruled by whites for 3 centuries and by yellow dwarfs for the life span of a maize plant prior to the return of the Ratu Adil: whose the name must contain at least one syllable of the Javanese Noto Nogoro."

-When Japan occupied the Dutch East Indies, in the first weeks of 1942, Indonesians came down in the streets shouting out to the Japanese army as the fulfillment of the prophecy ascribed to Joyoboyo, who foretold the day when white men would one day establish their rule on Java and tyrannize the people for hundreds years – but they would be driven out by the arrival of yellow men from the north.
-These yellow dwarfs, Joyoboyo had predicted, would remain for one crop cycle, and after that Java would be freed from foreign domination.
-To most of the Javanese, Japan was a liberator: the prophecy had been fulfilled.
+When Japan occupied the Dutch East Indies, in the first weeks of 1942, Indonesians came down in the streets shouting out to the Japanese army as the fulfillment of the prophecy ascribed to Joyoboyo, who foretold the day when white men would one day establish their rule on Java and tyrannize the people for hundreds of years – but they would be driven out by the arrival of yellow men from the north.
+These yellow dwarfs, Joyoboyo had predicted, would remain in power for one crop cycle, and after that Java would be freed from foreign domination.
+To most of the Javanese, Japan was a liberator; the prophecy had been fulfilled.